-Additional tuition, homestay or other non-tuition fees may apply for the new school, depending on the school and course chosen.
+Additional tuition, homestay or other non-tuition fees may apply.

-Before applying for a transfer, you should talk to your International Student Coordinator and school guidance officer and consider any relevant enrolment deadlines at other schools or institutions.
+Before applying for a variation of enrolment, you should talk to your International Student Coordinator and school guidance officer and consider any relevant enrolment deadlines at other schools or institutions.